Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 ## Changed
 * Increased the `/eco guess` reward from 2x to 5x
+* `/eco guess` will now give 2x if you are +/- 1 from the result
+* Increased the `/eco coinflip` reward from 30% to 50%
 * Added a small chance to lose money on `/eco beg` to deter auto botting
 *  Added 15s cooldown to `/eco guess`